holladayian/HermesShuffle/README.md

 I wrote this application in two days in order to send off as a technical challenge.
 Upon starting, I had the prompt, but I needed to create the idea...
 What's the Greek deity of gambling? \**googles** It's Hermes, and that's perfect, because now I can call this application the Hermes Shuffle, a play on the [Cupid Shuffle](https://www.youtube.com/watch?v=h24_zoqu4_Q), a dance craze from the mid 2000s that swept weddings, bars, and even middle school dances.
 From there I looked up a picture of wings to be in the header (I found those on [pngtree.com](https://pngtree.com/)).
 Next I designed a color palette from [colors.co](https://coolors.co/palettes/trending/gold).
 Finally I was ready to start!
 My initial idea was to make several different ways to shuffle a deck (but due to time constraints I thought it more important to meet the mvp).
 I also wanted to make all of the functions scalable.
 Instead of randomizing 52 cards, they work with a variable (card) and it's length.
 An initial thought of mine was to make several decks, possibly one with jokers, or Go Fish.
-It should be noted that the test for the shuffle function has a 1 in 52 chance of failure, due to the nature of randomness.
+It should be noted that the test for the shuffle function has a 1 in 52! chance of failure, due to the nature of randomness.
+(If this test fails, go buy a lottery ticket, and run it again).

 ### What's next?